 top of page

-1. Squaring the Deposit Return Scheme Circle
+1. Deposit Return Schemes explained

 UK consumers use 25 billion single-use bottles yearly, over 6.5 billion of which are not recycled.
 That’s over 17 million plastic, glass, aluminium or steel bottles daily, contributing to polluted beaches, oceans and a growing emissions problem.